folkzb/magalu/mgc/cli/docs/dbaas/instances/create.md

 ## Flags:
 ```
-    --backup-retention-days integer   Backup Retention Days: The number of days that a particular backup is kept until its deletion. (default 7)
+    --backup-retention-days integer   Backup Retention Days: The number of days that a particular backup is kept until its deletion.
-    --backup-start-at time            Backup Start At: Start time (UTC timezone) which is allowed to start the automated backup process. (default "04:00:00")
+    --backup-start-at time            Backup Start At: Start time (UTC timezone) which is allowed to start the automated backup process.
     --cli.list-links enum[=table]     List all available links for this command (one of "json", "table" or "yaml")
     --datastore-id uuid               Datastore Id (Deprecated): **Deprecated**: This property is being deprecated in favor of 'engine_id'.
 Please update your requests to use 'engine_id' for improved functionality and future compatibility.